Start9Labs/docs/src/user-manual/gateways.md

 1. Give the gateway a name.
 For example "StartTunnel".

 1. For type, select "Private".
 Only select "Public" if you used a custom tool to generate a _public_ Wireguard gateway.
-StartTunnel gateways are always private.
+StartTunnel gateways are private.

 1. Paste the Wireguard config provided by StartTunnel (or similar).